Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: The Selection of and Sensing Performance Analysis

 FISTA is a fast algorithm used to solve linear inverse problems and can also be applied to CS reconstruction problems.
 For the mathematical model of the solution of (\ref{eq4}), it can be transformed into an equivalent mathematical model \cite{kutyniok2013theory}

 where $\| \cdot \|_2$ represents the $\ell_2$-norm, and $\lambda$ is the regularization parameter \cite{beck2009fast}.
 This is a least square optimization problem with an $ \ell_1 $ regularization term.
-The FISTA used for solving such problems are shown in Table \ref{tab_3}.
+The FISTA is used for solving such problems are shown in Table \ref{tab_3}.

-Since the $\lambda$ effects overfitting and underfitting, choosing the appropriate regularisation parameter is beneficial to obtain the optimal reconstruction.
-The selection of the optimal $\lambda$ in machine learning applications is achieved using the KCV technique \cite{han2013compressive}.
+Since the $\lambda$ effects solution stability and approximation ability, choosing the appropriate regularisation parameter is beneficial to obtain the optimal reconstruction.
+The selection of the optimal $\lambda$ is achieved by using the KCV technique in machine learning applications \cite{han2013compressive}.

 In KCV, the dataset is divided into $\mathbf{K}$ folds, a model is learned using $\mathbf{K}-1$ folds, and an error value is calculated by testing the model in the remaining fold.
 Finally, the KCV estimation of the error is the average value of the errors committed in each fold \cite{rodriguez2009sensitivity}.
-In this paper, the training set is not used for training as the mathematical model is already given, e.g. (\ref{eq29}).
-We reconstruct the test set using the FISTA in each iteration and use the reconstruction error and the speed of convergence as scores to select the optimal $\lambda$. \begin{itemize} \item[$\bullet$] \textbf{Dataset selection}: For the input dataset, we use the processed channel information matrix as the observation dataset, e.g. (\ref{eq13}).
-The sparse power spectrum is also used as the ideal reconstruction dataset and the sensing matrix is used as the sensing matrix dataset, e.g. $\mathbf{J}_m$ or $\mathbf{F}_{n'}$. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Trade-offs for rewards}: We use reconstruction error and convergence speed as a bonus (or score), both of which are $90$ percent and $10$ percent, respectively.
-The goal is to find the optimal $\lambda$ for different SNRs within an interval of $\lambda$ using grid searches of different step sizes. \end{itemize}
+In this paper, the training set is not used for training as the mathematical model is already given, e.g., Eq. (\ref{eq29}).
+We reconstruct the test set using the FISTA in each iteration and use the reconstruction error and the speed of convergence as scores to select the optimal $\lambda$. \begin{itemize} \item[$\bullet$] \textbf{Dataset selection}: For the input dataset, we use the processed channel information matrix as the observation dataset, e.g., Eq. (\ref{eq13}).
+The sparse power spectrum is also used as the ideal reconstruction dataset and the sensing matrix is used as the sensing matrix dataset, e.g., $\mathbf{J}_m$ or $\mathbf{F}_{n'}$. \end{itemize} \begin{itemize} \item[$\bullet$] \textbf{Trade-offs for rewards}: We use reconstruction error and convergence speed as a bonus (or score), both of which are $90$ \% and $10$ \%, respectively.
+The goal is to find the optimal $\lambda$ for different SNRs within an interval of $\lambda$ using on-grid searches of different step sizes. \end{itemize}

 A detailed flow chart for the selection of $\lambda$ is shown in Fig. \ref{KCV process}.